Strategic Brief, Decision-Layer Architecture for Agentic AI

 The data mobilization gap

 Operating partners generate the data.
 GPs and LPs need to consume it: quickly, accurately, and at scale.
 The gap between generation and consumption is filled today by manual processes, brittle spreadsheet pipelines, and point solutions that don't talk to each other.
-DSP and MDS are built to close this gap at the infrastructure layer.
+CONNECT and CORE are built to close this gap at the infrastructure layer.

 The AI opportunity